herbie-fp/odyssey/README.md

 ## Acknowledgements

-This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, ComPort: Rigorous Testing Methods to Safeguard Software Porting, under Award Number DE-SC0022081.
+This material is based upon work supported by the National Science Foundation under Grant No. CNS-2346394